mpasovic/majapasovic.org/_posts/2012-06-24-disability-and-humor.md

     speaks of).
-In one of her performances, Maysoon Zayid recounts her experience with a police officer who pulled her over for speeding, and she pretended that she has Down’s syndrome to receive more empathy and smaller fine, or no fine at all. *How do we distinguish between less severe and more severe forms of disability?
+In one of her performances, Maysoon Zayid recounts her experience with a police officer who pulled her over for speeding, and she pretended that she has Down’s syndrome to receive more empathy and a smaller fine, or no fine at all. *How do we distinguish between less severe and more severe forms of disability?
 Do more severe forms of disability incite more empathy; do they fall more in line with the sentimental and the realistic?
 How does performance distinguish between more severe and less severe types of disability?*
-3. Stand-up comedy subverts the eugenic gaze and the issue of “feeble-mindedness”, by depicting a comedian as normal-functioning and intellectually competent individual who shares similar life experiences as the majority of people in a society.
-The same happens in the theater, where a disabled actor functions normally in a rearranged setting.
+3. Stand-up comedy subverts the eugenic gaze and the issue of “feeble-mindedness”, by depicting a comedian as a normal-functioning and intellectually competent individual who shares similar life experiences as the majority of people in society.
+The same happens in the theatre, where a disabled actor functions normally in a rearranged setting.
-4. In most, if not all performance including people with disabilities, we have the “hegemonic mode of representation, i.e. a combination of the exotic and wondrous” (McRuer, *Crip Eye for the Normate Guy*, 192), or as Garland-Thomson states: “something that satiates the
+4. In most, if not all performances that involve people with disabilities, we have the “hegemonic mode of representation, i.e. a combination of the exotic and wondrous” (McRuer, *Crip Eye for the Normate Guy*, 192), or as Garland-Thomson states: “something that satiates the